 A learner may be registered for Grade 1 provided he/she turns 6 before June in the Grade 1 year, or for Grade R provided he/she turns 5 before 30 June.

-An admission form and a school fees contract must be completed in full.
+An admission form and a school fees contract must be completed in full with correct information.

 The following documents are required when seeking admission to the school: